TobikoData/sqlmesh/docs/guides/connections.md

         concurrent_tasks: [optional, should be greater than 0]
 ```

-See the [configuration reference](../reference/configuration.md#snowflake) for more details.
+See the [engine configuration reference](../integrations/engines.md#snowflake---localbuilt-in-scheduler) for more details.